 UT Tyler College of Arts & Sciences

-CAS Travel Study
+Travel Study Opportunities

 Generally, these courses are taught during the summer, and students attend on-campus

 Courses may involve traveling as a group for a period of two or three weeks, or staying at one location on a foreign campus or in private homes.
-In all cases, students visit historical and cultural sights, study or conduct research in areas of their speciality, and meet with residents of the countries they are visiting.
+In all cases, students visit historical and cultural sights, study or conduct research in areas of their specialty, and meet with residents of the countries they are visiting.

 Overseas programs are designed to appeal to all types of students and are directed by faculty with expertise in the field of study being offered and in-depth knowledge of the country in which the program takes place.

-In recent years, the History Department has offered travel courses on the History of London, Cradles of Russian Civilization, World War II in Europe, and Cradles of Chinese Civilization.
+In recent years, the UT Tyler Department of History has offered travel courses on the History of London, Cradles of Russian Civilization, World War II in Europe and Cradles of Chinese Civilization.
 Theatre courses have usually coupled a visit to London with visits to Italy or Scotland.
 English as a Second Language courses, designed especially for teachers seeking ESL endorsement, have been based in Mexico.

 Overseas study courses offer six credit hours of graduate or undergraduate credit and can be used for degree requirements or professional development.
 Participants are responsible for paying all costs related to travel in addition to tuition and fees.
 However, students may apply for International Studies grants that cover a portion of the cost of tuition and fees.
-Those wishing to participate in a summer course should apply by February 15 by contacting the instructor.
+Those wishing to participate in a summer course should apply by Feb.
+15 by contacting the instructor.